 Transgender people, for example, do not have a sexual behavior disorder.
 The freedom to pose or dress in a manner that is compatible with the employee's gender identity or gender expression is protected by California law.

 If you're still unsure whether or not your illness counts as a disability, you can speak with an Employment Law Attorney.

 Misjudging Someone's Disability

 Employees in California are, by law, protected from discrimination based on a perceived disability under California law.
-This ensures that even if an employee does not have a disability, they are shielded from discrimination on the basis of their disability.
+This ensures that even if employees do not have a disability, they are shielded from discrimination based on their disability.

 It is illegal for an employer to believe (whether incorrectly or not) that an employee has or may have a disability.

 The Duty of the Worker to Inform

 An employee must prove that he or she was subjected to adverse workplace action because of his or her disability to make a case of illegal disability discrimination.